xvvne/xvvne/README.md

 ### Hi there 👋

-I am a student of computer science in engineering at AGH University of science and technology in Cracow.
+I am a student of computer science in engineering at AGH in Cracow.

 - 🔭 I’m currently working on improving my programing skills and developing my portfolio.
-- 🌱 I’m currently learning Java.
 - 🤔 I'm interested in mobile and web applications although have no problem learning other things.

 <details>